18 Nouns that Describe People’s Character

 Go-getter

-When someone is full of energy and will to succeed, we say that they are go-getters.
+When someone is full of energy and a strong will to succeed, we say they are go-getters.

-- Lorna was a successful young woman thanks to the fact that she was an energetic and hard-working person – a real go-getter.
+- Lorna was a successful young woman, thanks to being an energetic and hardworking person – a real go-getter.

 - A true go-getter would never be afraid to take risks.